maxplanck-ie/snakepipes/docs/content/workflows/scRNA-seq.rst

 2. Mapping and generation of a readcount matrix.
 3. Estimation of uncertainty of gene counts using bootstrap method implemented in Salmon Alevin.
 4. General QC of the Alevin run using the AlevinQC R package.
-5. Quantification of reads supporting spliced and unspliced transcripts in each cell with Alevin - unless this has been disabled with --skipVelocyto .
+5. Quantification of "spliced" and "unspliced" read counts in each cell with Alevin - unless this has been disabled with --skipVelocyto .

 .. image:: ../images/scRNAseq_pipeline.png